Mean Blood Pressure (MBP) Calculator

 Common Belief: "All patients should achieve MAP 70-100 mmHg"

 Clinical Reality: Optimal MAP varies significantly based on individual factors including age, comorbidities, and treatment goals.
+Frail elderly patients, for instance, may need higher MAP targets to maintain adequate cerebral perfusion, while patients with certain kidney conditions may be managed toward lower targets.

 Systolic vs. MAP Priority Confusion